Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 			kernel section1;

 		public:
-			input_port in;		// input port for data to enter the kernel input_port cmtx1;	// input port for SIMD matrix coefficients output_port out;	// output port for data to leave the kernel
+			input_plio in;		// input port for data to enter the kernel input_port cmtx1;	// input port for SIMD matrix coefficients output_plio out;	// output port for data to leave the kernel

 			// constructor
 			the_graph() {